mudita/MuditaOS/doc/development_workflow.md

  - Rebase changes history - don't rebase branches that other people are working on (it's doable, but don't do this if you're not familiar with how to do it properly)
  - Always rebase your feature branches to `origin master`

+### Make smoke tests
+Before You actually press `Rebase and merge` on Github You must run smoke tests and link test run in Jira ticket on which Your PR is based.
+Good practice would be including link in
+Pull request info or comments section.

 #### How to change some shameful commit somewhere in your PR branch history
 ```
 git log -S 'shameful log I added'   # search in history when some message was added